 - With a prescription medical grade anaesthetic, your scalp will be numbed, and minimal discomfort will be caused by our PRP treatments.

-- Our Cosmetic nurses will then skilfully place tiny injections into the stubborn areas (typically frontal and crown) scalp skin which ensures the PRP is reaching the root of the hair follicles, this will be combined with mesoneedling on the entire scalp.
+- Our Cosmetic nurses will then skilfully place tiny injections into the stubborn areas (typically frontal and crown) scalp skin which ensures the PRP is reaching the root of the hair follicles, this will be combined with micro-needling on the entire scalp.
 A sample of your blood is taken first and then with a state of the art centrifuge process, the growth factor and platelet cells are extracted.

 - After the treatment, the skin may appear shiny and flushed.
 This is a normal phenomenon and takes approximately 4-6 hours to resolve.
 With the minimal downtime of PRP hair loss therapy, the skin will return to normal within 24 hours.